debra-basson/taxology-components/modules/README.md

 If users bounce here, the issue is almost always a conversion, trust, or clarity problem — which is why this module is treated as its own component, not part of the homepage.

+## Homepage Hero (Dual Guided Path)

+The Homepage Hero is the first visual anchor on the TAXology website and introduces the guided dual-path model:

+- *I’m an Individual* → routed to the Individual Tax page
+- *I have a Small Business* → routed to the Business Services page

+The hero is designed around the psychology of reducing overwhelm.
+It contrasts SARS’s automated systems with TAXology’s guided, human-supported experience.

+### Why this hero was designed this way

+- Places the user into the correct journey from the first fold
+- Sets up TAXology’s brand promise: *From Confusion to Confidence*
+- Uses colour tokens, Manrope typography, and our unified layout
+- Shows a visual anchor (square image with soft ring) to humanise the UI
+- Includes two strong CTAs for immediate routing
+- Supports the edge tab and scroll guidance system used across the site

+### Files in this module
+- home-hero.html — full HTML + CSS block for the section

 This folder serves as a portfolio reference for:
 - Front-end component design